Marujinho/sandslash/README.md

 <br />
 It does 3 things <br /><br />
 1 - Gets all endpoints from a website <br />
-2 - Bruteforce sql injection <br />
+2 - Bruteforces sql injection in each of these endpoints<br />
-3 - Return a list of possible injectable enpoints <br />
+3 - Returns a list of possible vulnerable enpoints <br />

 <br /><br />